OpenTechSchool-Brussels/intro-to-webGL-and-shaders/log2_intro_shaders.md

 ## The fragment shader

 Well, it's time now to apply all we learned to the fragment shader.
 Different aim, similar tools.
 We'll have similar fragment shader code in HTML, so to use it, we need to change (again) the second function.
 Now it'll be `func_2ter_createBothShadersFromHTML();`.
 Speaking about shader code in the HTML, we need to create a similar holding place in the HTML file for this shader.
 And last, the fragment shader needs to output a color (the one of the pixel), which is represented by the output variable `gl_FragColor`.
-We'll just maximise all its proprieties (red, blue, green, alpha / tranparency) to keep our triangle white.
+We'll just maximize all its proprieties (red, blue, green, alpha / transparency) to keep our triangle white.

 ~~~
 <script id="fshader" type="x-shader/x-fragment">